tyrell/mule-webapp-openshift/README.md

 Running the WAR on OpenShift
 ----------------------------

-Register at http://openshift.redhat.com/, and then create a raw (do-it-yourself) application:
+Register at http://openshift.redhat.com/, and then create a Tomcat 7 application:

     rhc app create -a muleontomcat -t jbossews-2.0 -l your-openshift-login-name